zauberzeug/learning_loop_node/README.md

 ## General Usage

-You can configure connection to the learning loop by specifying the following environment variables before starting:
+You can configure connection to our Learning Loop by specifying the following environment variables before starting:

-- HOST=learning-loop.ai
+- LOOP_HOST=learning-loop.ai
-- ORGANIZATION=<your organization>
+- LOOP_ORGANIZATION=<your organization>
-- PROJECT=<your project>
+- LOOP_PROJECT=<your project>
-- USERNAME=<your username>
+- LOOP_USERNAME=<your username>
-- PASSWORD=<your password>
+- LOOP_PASSWORD=<your password>

 ## Detector Node

+Detector Nodes are normally deployed on edge devices like robots or machinery but can also run in the cloud to provide backend services for an app or similar.
+These nodes register themself at the Learning Loop to make model deployments very easy.
+They also provide REST and Socket.io APIs to run inferences.
+By default the images will automatically used for active learning: high uncertain predictions will be submitted to the Learning Loop inbox.

 ## Trainer Node

+Trainers fetch the images and anntoations from the Learning Loop to generate new and improved models.

 - if the command line tool "jpeginfo" is installed, the downloader will drop corrupted images automatically

 ## Converter Node